manamiueda1/SE3InstructorNotes/DOM/DOM-Notes.md

 setAttribute() -> adding an attribute to an element

-sppendChild() -> add child element to an existing element
+appendChild() -> add child element to an existing element

 addEventListener(type, listener) -> type: event type listener: funciton what do you want it to do on the event type?

-classList

-how to show the DOM in object form
+firstChildElement() -> target the first child

+ParentNode.children -> list of children nodes of the parent node

+classList -> add a class name to the element